Prepare for an event planning career

 Students in the Event Planning and Management track will complete core business coursework as part of their Organizational Management Bachelor of Applied Science degree — plus focus on event planning-intensive courses including hospitality and event management, convention services, social event planning, and advanced event and exposition management.

 The admissions process for the Event Planning and Management specialization follows the general bachelor's degree enrollment steps.
-Students can apply for this new track for a Fall 2019 start and then going forward, can be admitted to begin Spring, Summer and Fall terms which start in January, May and August each year.
+Students can apply to begin Spring, Summer and Fall terms which start in January, May and August each year.
 This track can be earned through a 100% online option and the Organizational Management common core courses required for this degree can be taken online or on campus.
 However, the five Event Planning Specialization courses are only taught in-person on EFSC's Cocoa Campus.

 The degree is intended to provide students with the skills and knowledge necessary to enter the workforce in a mid-level management position.
 Graduates will demonstrate mastery of leadership and management skills associated with successful organizational managers in public, private, and nonprofit sectors.